riskydissonance/SharpCookieMonster/README.md

  This is a Sharp port of @defaultnamehere's [cookie-crimes](https://github.com/defaultnamehere/cookie_crimes) module - full credit for their awesome work!

- This C# project will dump cookies for a specified site if chrome has any cached for that site, even those with httpOnly/secure/session flags.
+ This C# project will dump cookies for all sites, even those with httpOnly/secure/session flags.

  ![Running](https://raw.githubusercontent.com/m0rv4i/SharpCookieMonster/master/images/running.png)